PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Results

 \subsection{Labeled Data Efficiency}

 Next, we evaluate how well our method works on smaller datasets.
 We produce subsets of ChimpACT and PanAf500 with only 50\,\%, 25\,\%, and 10\,\% of training data, always including or excluding full sequences.
+See \cref{sec:supp_evaluation_datasets} for more details.
 PanAf500 contains 400 training video sequences, while ChimpACT contains only 127, making the task more challenging on ChimpACT.
 We compare against X3D~\cite{feichtenhofer_x3d_2020} as baseline.

 We find that on PanAf500, our method scales very favorably with fewer labels, losing only 4.4\,\% accuracy from 100\,\% to 10\,\% training data.
 Ours with 10\,\% labeled data outperforms X3D with 100\,\% labeled data.
 X3D also scales very well up to 25\,\% without losing accuracy, but drops in performance at 10\,\%.
 On ChimpACT, both methods lose more performance when reducing labeled data, however our method at 25\,\% still outperforms X3D at 100\,\%.
 See \cref{fig:head_data_ablations}.